 The HR department of a company typically handles the provisions to be included in an Employment Contract.
 These include:

-Details of the job: It is an employer’s responsibility to write details about the nature of the job in an employment contract.
+- Details of the job: It is an employer’s responsibility to write details about the nature of the job in an employment contract.

-Duration & probation period It should specify the duration of the job and probation period if exist.
+- Duration & probation period It should specify the duration of the job and probation period if exist.
 Normally the probation period lasts at least 3 months.

-Details of work arrangements The workplace of an employee, the possibility of a client-side visit, and the working environment should be clearly mentioned in an employment contract.
+- Details of work arrangements The workplace of an employee, the possibility of a client-side visit, and the working environment should be clearly mentioned in an employment contract.
 Those details will help a new employee to know more about the working environment of the office.

 Key terms in Employment Contract:

-It is common for new appointments to be subject to the completion of a probationary period.
+- Probation Period: It is common for new appointments to be subject to the completion of a probationary period.
 It is worth noting that probationary periods increase the probability of new employees succeeding in their roles.
 The main objective of the probationary period is to give both the employer and the employee some time to evaluate the skillset, behavior, and role during an initial work period.
 It basically gives an opportunity to the employer to assess the performance of the employee and his suitability for the role while considering his skills, capabilities, conduct, and attendance.
 On the other hand, it also gives a chance to the employee to see if they like the new job, work culture, and surroundings.

-The reasons for the dismissal of an employee by their employer can be manyfold including misconduct, performance, or substandard work levels.
+- Dismissal of Employee: The reasons for the dismissal of an employee by their employer can be manyfold including misconduct, performance, or substandard work levels.
 A responsible employer should determine the rights of an employee before dismissing him from his position.
 The rights considered should include statutory as well as contractual requirements so as to not be against employment law principles or breach of contract.

 Is the probation period mandatory in an Employment Contract?

-Probation or probation period is a status given to new employees of a business or organization.
+Probation or probation period is a status given to new employees of a business or organisation.
 This allows the employer to evaluate the progress and skills of the new employee, and monitor other aspects of the employee such as interaction with co-workers, customers, and supervisors; reliability; and honesty.
 Not everything comes out in an interview.
 So, the probationary period gives both parties time to assess whether the employee is a proper fit.
 The probationary period varies widely depending on local labor laws.
-A probationary period allows the employer to terminate the employee that is not suitable for the position.
+A probationary period allows the employer to terminate an employee that is not suitable for the position.

 Why is an Employment Contract important?

 An Employment Contract is a contract signed by both parties.
 Which are the employee and the employer.
-It binds both parties to their duties and responsibilities and thus helps in minimizing disputes between an employee and employer in the future.
+It binds both parties to their duties and responsibilities and thus helps in minimising disputes between an employee and employer in the future.
 Here are 3 basic reasons why it is important for both parties.